SrinandanKota/MachineLearning/LogFileAnalysis/README.md

 built-in functions.
 These steps will allow us to fit different LSTM models.

-B.	LSTM ONE-SEQUENCE TO ONE-SEQEUNCE MAP
+B.	LSTM one-sequence to one-sequence map

 The code creates input and output pairs, on which the networks are trained and this is done by defining an input sequence length of one and then reading input event sequences from the input file after pre-processing.
 The network will learn the mapping of events, but